 2) Cancer Prevention

-Several animal and laboratory studies have found that curcumin demonstrated anti-cancer effects in the lab, according to the American Cancer Society.
+Several animal and laboratory studies have found that curcumin demonstrated anti-cancer effects in the lab.
 In the studies, different types of cancer cells were inhibited by curcumin, and curcumin slowed the growth and spread of some cancers.
 The American Cancer Society notes that clinical trials are underway to find out if it can help humans as well.

 3) Liver and Digestive Health

 Turmeric has been used in Chinese and Ayurvedic medicine to treat digestion and liver disorders for centuries.
 Curcumin stimulates production of bile in the gallbladder.
 Bile is used by our liver to eliminate toxins and helps rejuvenates liver cells that break down harmful compounds.
 This bile in our gallbladder may also help improve digestion.
 Turmeric root is actually on the Commission E (Germany’s regulatory agency for herbs) list of approved herbs used for dyspepsia (upset stomach) according to the American Cancer Society.

 4) Healthy Heart